CPE-1040-Spring-2020/assignment-5-transistor-circuits-Samisauur/README.md

 5) I connected the GND wire to Ground, the VCC to anolog pin 12, and SIG to my digital writepin 0.

 # Manual Calibration
 Wrote a program that would make the number of LEDs increase or decrease depending on how wet the sensor got.
-Link to the demo [here]()
+Link to the demo [here](https://imgur.com/gallery/LDHAdZq)

 # Automatic Calibration
 Wrote another program to show a North or South arrow depending on how wet the sensor was.
-South asks to take low values and record it while North asks the user to take a readings of high values and records it.
-My demo [here]()
+South arrows asks to take low values (dry) and records it.
+North arrows asks the user to take a readings of high values (wet) and records it.
+My demo [here](https://imgur.com/gallery/oz0bg2L)